ddw26/Team-Frist-Center/README.md

 ![image](https://github.com/ddw26/Team-Vand/blob/antxamp/Resources/Fishingrods.PNG)

     --  Free stock images were used for parts of this project.
-## Project Goal(Topic)
-- To create a prediction model about catching fish.
-The model will give a prediction on what conditions are favorable for the user so they don't end up going home empty handed!
-- We have data that shows the species of fish and we have North Carolina as a sample state with it's coastal counties.
-- We are wanting to show the different conditions in which the different species of fish have been caught successfully.
-- We want to be able to use the data to predict better outcomes for those that are wanting to spend money with private boats or charters.
+## Goals and Objectives
+Objectives

+Our objective is to create a machine learning model + corresponding analysis for fishers and boating companies.
+The model will predict the most favorable outcomes for fishers based on varying conditions.
+Not only is this data beneficial for fishers, but also for the private/charter boat companies- as it allows them to adapt/align their business practices with our findings in mind.
+We want fishers less likely to go home empty handed, and boating companies more successful.
+The data we use showcases several fish species and what circumstances made a substantial catch.
+We display the average amount of time spent on fishing.
+We chose North Carolina as a sample state, with focus on it's coastal counties.

+Goals
+- Use Machine Learning to predict the probability of a catch based on varying conditions
+- Showcase our findings with an interactive dashboard
+- Share our findings with fishers and (private/charter) boating companies to save them time + money, all while predicting better outcomes
 - To display the average amount of time spent on fishing with the data that was provided.
-- Use machine learning to predict the probability of a catch.

 --------------------------

-## Module 20 (Segment 3 Deliverable)
+## Module 20 (Segment 4 Deliverable)
-### Below is the criteria for Segement 3 rubric:
+### Below is the criteria for Segement 4 rubric:
 - Using Google Slide
 - GitHub
 - Machine Learning